FriendsOfCake/crud/README.md

 ### Crud actions and their events

-All Crud events always return void, any modifications should be done to the Crud\Subject object
+All Crud events always return void, any modifications should be done to the CrudEventSubject object

-All Crud events take exactly one parameter, \CakeEvent $event
+All Crud events take exactly one parameter, CakeEvent $event

-The CRUD component emit the following events
+The CRUD component emits the following events

 #### index()

 <table>
 <thead>
 	<tr>
 		<th>Event</th>
 		<th>Subject modifiers</th>
 		<th>Description</th>
 	</tr>
 </thead>